-We believe that our ability to fund our activities in the long term will be highly dependent upon our ability to timely advance our AEROSURF development program, including our plans to complete our planned NextGen ADS verification activities, execute the planned AEROSURF bridge study, and be in a position to initiate an AEROSURF phase 3 clinical program, and achieve results that are sufficiently positive to attract investor interest and/or support a strategic transaction (including by merger, acquisition of assets or license arrangement that could diversify our product portfolio).
+In 2017, our AEROSURF phase 2b clinical trial did not meet its primary endpoint due, we believe, to a higher-than-anticipated rate of treatment interruptions experienced with the phase 2 prototype ADS.
+In response, in November 2017, we planned to conduct an additional AEROSURF bridge clinical study that is designed, among other things, to clinically evaluate the design and performance of our new phase 3 ADS.
+These events and the resulting delay in the AEROSURF clinical development program have made it difficult to attract investors and raise additional capital in the securities markets at this time and, as such, we have depended primarily upon the continuing support of Lee's Pharmaceutical Holdings Limited (Lee's), our majority stockholder and licensee in the Asia Pacific markets, and two previously announced loans from Panacea Venture Management Company Ltd. to support our operations while we pursue the potential strategic transaction currently under discussion.
+There can be no assurance that such support will continue, however.
+We believe that our ability to continue as a going concern in the near term is highly dependent upon continuing support from Lee's, and our ability to continue as a going concern in the long term will be highly dependent upon our ability to secure the capital necessary to timely advance our AEROSURF development program, including plans to execute the AEROSURF bridge study and be in a position to initiate an AEROSURF phase 3 clinical program, and achieve results that can attract investor interest.
 Our AEROSURF development program activities are subject to significant risks and uncertainties, such that there can be no assurance that we will be successful in completing these activities in accordance with our plans, or at all.
 If our AEROSURF development program activities should be delayed for any reason, we may be forced to implement cost-saving measures that may potentially have a negative impact on our activities and potentially the results of our clinical programs.
-Even if we complete our AEROSURF development program activities as planned, if the results are inconclusive, or present an unacceptable benefit/risk profile due to suboptimal efficacy and/or poor safety profile, we may be unable to secure the additional capital that we will require to continue our development activities and operations, which could have a material adverse effect on our business If we are unable to raise the required capital, we may be forced to curtail all of our activities and, ultimately, cease operations.
+Even if we complete our AEROSURF development program activities as planned, if the results are inconclusive, or present an unacceptable benefit/risk profile, we may be unable to secure the additional capital that we will require to continue our development activities and operations, which could have a material adverse effect on our business.
+In that event, we may be forced to curtail all of our activities and, ultimately, cease operations.
 Even if we are able to raise sufficient capital, such financings may only be available on unattractive terms, or result in significant dilution of stockholders' interests and, in such event, the market price of our common stock may decline.

-As we seek to secure the needed capital through strategic transactions and private placement equity offerings, we will be subject to regulatory and other restrictions, including that we are no longer eligible to use a registration statement on Form S-3 to register our securities and will have to use a long-form Form S-1, the preparation of which would be more time-consuming and costly; we no longer have access to an at-the-market equity sales program (ATM Program); our capital structure, which includes common stock, convertible preferred stock, and warrants to purchase common stock, may make it difficult to attract new investors; our controlling stockholder may not approve a strategic transaction recommended by our Board, or agree to increase the number of shares of common stock authorized under our Certificate of Incorporation, which could impair our ability in the future to conduct equity financings or enter into certain strategic transactions; and our efforts may be adversely affected by potentially unfavorable credit and financial markets.
+As we seek to secure the needed capital through strategic transactions and private placement equity offerings, we will be subject to regulatory and other restrictions, including that our status as a smaller reporting company makes us ineligible to use a registration statement on Form S-3 to register our securities and will have to use a long-form Form S-1, the preparation of which would be more time-consuming and costly; our controlling stockholder may not approve a strategic transaction recommended by our Board, or agree to increase the number of shares of common stock authorized under our Certificate of Incorporation, which could impair our ability in the future to conduct equity financings or enter into certain strategic transactions; and our efforts may be adversely affected by potentially unfavorable credit and financial markets.
 Under these circumstances, we cannot be certain that we will be able to raise a sufficient amount when needed, if at all, on favorable terms or otherwise.